 Loss of control

 Two heads are better than one, and this is never truer than when it comes to safe flying.
 Flying can be immensely pleasurable but it is also a demanding task, and having a co-pilot can be of major assistance.
 However, it is not always feasible or even possible to have two trained, qualified individuals flying together and this is where mistakes sometimes slip in.
-Accident rates are frequently higher for single-pilot aircraft, but there are things that can be done to reduce these rates.
+Accident rates are frequently higher for single-pilot private aircraft, but there are things that can be done to reduce these rates.
 Increased safety dialog and improved resources will help single pilots avoid the pitfalls they sometimes fall into when flying solo.

 Non-compliance is unforgivable in the world of aviation.
 It is a fundamental necessity to provide a safe environment for flyers everywhere and everything must be done to achieve conformity on this most serious of matters.
-Again, this is largely a matter of personnel, and stringent checks could be the difference here.
+Again, this is largely a matter of personnel, and stringent checks could make the difference here.

 Again, ground handling incidents do not make headlines and rarely cause serious injuries, but the knock-on and financial effect they can have on the running of an aviation business are huge.
 Aircraft can be taken out of service after acquiring damage following the landing stretch of the journey, and the overall valuation of an asset can be significantly reduced if not handled properly.

 No matter how many checks are carried out, pilots and crews are subject to human error just as everyone is.
 The most important thing to avoid costly or hazardous distractions is simply astute management, which can involve anything from recognizing stress or fatigue to actively combating complacency in the more run-of-the-mill aircraft checks.
 No corners should be cut when it comes to the safety of crews and their passengers.